dem-ola/dutu/README.md

    If you're feeling brave you can zip all the files using http://github.com/dem-ola/dutu//zipball/master/ and then rename or move the folder if you want.

+2. IMPORTANT: Disable Cross-Origin restrictions\
+   In Safari you do this in the Develop menu

-2. Open the dutu.html file in the folder from your browser.\
+3. Open the dutu.html file in the folder from your browser.\
    The first time you open this you should have an Input box and two buttons: Add New and Clear List

 Use\